Hingol National Park: Princess of Hope

 The most spectacular landform of Hangul National Park is a hoodoo called the Princess of Hope.
 Seen from afar, it resembles a large, tall statue of a woman.
 When American actress Angelina Jolie came to Pakistan on a UN goodwill mission in 2004, this rock formation caught her attention and inspired her to name it 'Princess of Hope'.
 Despite its statuesque appearance, however, the pinnacle owes its form purely to ocean winds and other natural forces of erosion.

 Balochistan Sphinx

 The Balochistan Sphinx, also known as the "Lion of Balochistan" or Abul-Hol, is a natural rock structure that bears resemblance to a sphinx and is visible from the Buzi Pass section of the Makran Coastal Highway.

 Mud volcanoes

-Hingol mud volcanoes ranging in height from 800 to 1500 feet are abundant in Hangul National Park, mostly in the Mid-Hor area.
-According to Muhammad Hanif Bhatti, a well-known traveler from Karachi, when he first saw the Chandra Gupta mudflat in Hangul National Park in 2010 he praised the uniqueness of this natural process.
+Hingol mud volcanoes ranging in height from 800 to 1500 feet are abundant in Hingol National Park, mostly in the Mid-Hor area.
+According to Muhammad Hanif Bhatti, a well-known traveler from Karachi, when he first saw the Chandra Gupta mudflat in Hingol National Park in 2010 he praised the uniqueness of this natural process.
 At the time, the volcano was difficult to reach, but since the completion of the highway, visitors to the mud volcanoes have increased significantly.